 In response, several agents asked me what to say to borrowers who are overly concerned about having their credit checked by us (or any mortgage lender for that matter) because of the potential damage to their credit.

 And – those questions prompted me to repeat this blog from a few years ago.

-Over 500 borrowers come to JVM every month seeking mortgages.
+Anywhere from 700 to 1,300 borrowers (depending on rates and the time of year) come to JVM every month seeking mortgages.

 And way too many of them are far too concerned about credit inquiries.

-It is our strongest borrowers who are often the most concerned, which is ironic b/c they are the least affected by credit inquiries.
+It is our strongest borrowers who are often the most concerned, which is ironic because they are the least affected by credit inquiries.

-This is b/c credit inquires only affect a strong borrower’s credit score by a few points at most.
+This is because credit inquires only affect a strong borrower’s credit score by a few points at most.

 And even that impact disappears after a few months.